Whatsapp Icon

 Chemotherapy

 Chemotherapy refers to the use of drugs to kill cancer cells.
-For gastric cancer, chemotherapy can be used before surgery to shrink tumors or after surgery to kill any remaining cancer cells.
+For gastric cancer, chemotherapy can be used before surgery to shrink tumours or after surgery to kill any remaining cancer cells.
 It can also be used as a primary treatment in cases where surgery isn't an option.

 Targeted therapy

 Targeted therapy is a type of cancer treatment that uses drugs to specifically target cancer cells without harming normal cells.
-In the case of gastric cancer, targeted therapy might focus on blocking the growth and spread of cancer cells by interfering with specific molecules involved in tumor growth and progression.
+In the case of gastric cancer, targeted therapy might focus on blocking the growth and spread of cancer cells by interfering with specific molecules involved in tumour growth and progression.

 Understanding these terms can help individuals gain a better insight into gastric cancer, its diagnosis, treatment options, and overall management.
 This foundational knowledge is key to navigating the journey through cancer care and therapy.